 Stage 2.
 Inserted those core Algebra concepts into the new 7th grade space.
 Also identified areas within the 7th and 8th grade programs that could take some geometry review questions in order to help mitigate challenges in those areas on recent standardized testing.

 Stage 3.
 Integrated elements of the Phillips Exeter math curriculum into weekly problem sets for 8th grade students that will provide an opportunity for more frequent, graded feedback and discussion.

 Colleen Parenteau, Science

-Colleen is taking a permaculture design certification course in Shelburne Falls, MA, to learn first hand from ecological design professionals and educators about how to create permaculture gardens with her students.
-Through this course, she's learning design and growing techniques that she can apply to her lessons within the greenhouse and raised bed garden spaces.
+Colleen gained certification in permaculture design to learn from ecological design professionals and educators about creating permaculture gardens with her students.
+Through this course, she learned design and growing techniques that she can apply to her lessons within the greenhouse and raised bed garden spaces.